lightning/bolts/02-peer-protocol.md

 This `channel-id` is used in all messages referring to the channel from this point onwards.

+`announcement-signature` is the optional signature for `channel_announcement` as described in [BOLT #7](07-routing-gossip.md#the-channel_announcement-message).

 #### Requirements

 FIXME: Describe

+The sender MUST set `announcement-signature` to the signature for the channel_announcement message, or all zeroes if it does not want the channel announced.

+The recipient SHOULD queue the `channel_announcement` message for its peers if it has sent and received a non-zero `announcement-signature`.

 #### Future